The science of swimming

-Other differences between water and air are important if you swim outdoors, particularly in the winter months: because water is much more dense than air, it removes heat from your body about 25–40 times faster than air at the same temperature.
+Other differences between water and air are important if you swim outdoors, particularly in the winter months: because water is much more dense than air (more precisely, because it contains many more molecules per unit of volume, and those molecules are bonded together), it removes heat from your body about 25–40 times faster than air at the same temperature.
 (That's why surfers and "wild" outdoor swimmers tend to wear wetsuits to avoid hypothermia, the very dangerous cooling of the body's core that can kill you.)
-Because water is so dense, it takes a long time to warm up.
+Because water is so much denser than air, it takes a much longer time to warm up.
 That's why the ocean temperature typically lags behind the land temperature by 2–3 months in countries such as the East Coast of the United States and the UK (where the ocean is often warmest in September).

 Newton's laws of swimming